aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 ![](images/deterministic_function.png)
 If we want to make predictions (at locations shown by the black lines) then our learned function will return the corresponding point predictions.
 Great, we did some machine learning and made some predictions!
-Now, which prediction is the model more certain about?
+Which prediction is the model more certain about?
 Probably the one closest to the middle data point.
 Many ML models do not have the capability to provide a notion of uncerainty in their predictions.
 Should we then, be trusting these models in safety critical or high risk applications?